kmre/challenge2_portfolio/README.md

     1. Added flex-boxes/containers to allow for the content to expand and contract evenly.
     2. Added links that point to external sites and one that takes you to a PDF.
     3. Added CSS variables to style the HTML.
-    4. Used media queries to allow for the contect to change and adjust based on the size of the screen.
+    4. Used media queries to allow for the content to change and adjust based on the size of the screen.

 Link to deployed app: